Where To Stay In Paris With Kids: Hotel + Area Guide 2025

 Is Paris kid friendly?

 In our experience, Europe is far more kid-friendly than many other places we have traveled.
-Even activities like museums have programs designed specifically for children!
+Even museums have programs designed specifically for children, with age appropriate tours, audio guides, and more.
+Be sure to check websites before you go to take full advantage of their offerings.

 There are a ton of family friendly cooking classes, and even tours that are arranged like scavenger hunts to keep kids of all ages engaged.